jamescherti/compile-angel.el/README.md

 This is one of the reasons why opening an issue or submitting a pull request regarding the auto-compile issue above is pointless, as Jonas Bernouli is unlikely to merge it due to his design decision.

-Here are the main differences between compile-angel and auto-compile:
+### What are the key differences between compile-angel and not auto-compile?

 - Compile-angel is optimized.
 It is fast enough that it is nearly imperceptible to the user.
 - Compile-angel ensures that even when when the .elc file doesn't exist, the .el source file is compiled.
 Auto-compile, on the other hand, requires (by design, as explained above) an existing .elc file in order to compile.
 - Compile-angel ensures that files are compiled before and after they are loaded, In addition to compiling the `.el` files loaded using *load* and *require*, also handles files that auto-compile misses, using the `after-load-functions` hook.
 This ensures that all files are byte-compiled and native-compiled.